supertestnet/hoard/README.md

 # Answering objections

 James O'Bierne's [op_vault whitepaper](https://jameso.be/vaults.pdf) has a section on "Precomputed vaults" on page 2.
-This is mostly designed to cover the tradeoffs of Bryan Bishop's "python vaults" implementation of vaults, which is similar to this one except he envisions utxo Z as being locked to a bitcoin address owned by a very-cold-storage "recovery wallet" instead of another copy of the vault.
+This is mostly designed to cover the tradeoffs of Bryan Bishop's "[python vaults](https://github.com/kanzure/python-vaults)" implementation of vaults, which is similar to this one except in Bryan's model, utxo Z locks the money to a bitcoin address owned by a very-cold-storage "recovery wallet" instead of another copy of the vault.
 Most of the tradeoffs James discusses apply to my vault model as well so I will address them here.

 > Key deletion cannot be proved, so ensuring that the vault isn’t backdoored is more difficult.